Your data. Your choice.

 Until now, the Google-free Android version /e/OS could only be retrofitted to other smartphones.
 The "Hiroh Phone Powered by Murena", on the other hand, is only available with /e/OS.
 Cameras, microphone and all connections can be switched off using a switch.

 With the Hiroh Phone's switches, everyone should be able to control what the smartphone receives.
-In terms of features, it is a mid-range smartphone, but it is being offered at a top price.
+In terms of features, it is a mid-range smartphone, but it comes at the price of a top smartphone.

 Switch off cameras and microphone and cut connections